MinecrafterJPN/ChestShop/README.md

 # ChestShop

-ChestShop is the PocketMine-MP plugin which enables you to run your chest shop and purchase from others' chest shop.
+ChestShop is the PocketMine-MP plugin which enables you to open your ChestShop.

 # Installation
 1. Drop it into your /plugins folder.